dutchenkoOleg/react-microbe-ui/README.md

 # react-microbe-ui

 ## DEVELOPMENT IS STOPPED!
-DO NOT USE THIS PACKAGE
+DO NOT USE THIS PACKAGE!

 We came to the conclusion that the creation of React Components for generating CSS classes of `microbe-ui` is an overkill.